Four Garrisons of Anxi: Kucha (Qiuci)

-Karasahr
+Karasahr (Yanqi)

 According to the Book of Zhou, compiled around 636, Karasahr was a small and poor country composed of several walled towns:

 Wedlock is about the same as among the Chinese.
 All the deceased are cremated and then buried.
 They wear mourning for seven full days, after which they put it off.
 The adult men all trim their hair to make a head decoration.
 Their written characters are the same as those of India.
 It is their custom to serve "Heavenly God(s)" but they also show reverence and trust in the law of the Buddha.
 They especially celebrate these days: the eighth day of the second month, and the eighth day of the fourth month.
 All the country abstains and does penance according to the teachings of Śākya, and follows His Way.

 The climate is cold, and the land good and fertile.
 For cereals, hey have rice, millet, pulse, wheat, and barley.
 For animals, they have camels, horses, cows, and sheep.
 They raise silk-worms but do not make silk, merely using [the silk fiber] for padding.
 It is their custom to relish grape wine, and also to love music.
 It is some ten li north of a body of water, and has an abundance of fish, salt, and rushes.
 In the fourth year of the period Pao-ting, its king sent an envoy to present its renowned horses.
 (Zhoushu, published 636 CE; translation by Roy Andrew Miller.)

-Kashgar
+Kashgar (Shule)

 Khotanese tributary from Yan Liben's Wang hui tu.